thoughtbot/ruby-science/release/ruby-science-sample.md

 end
 ```

-This call clutters up the method, and returning `nil` is contagious: any method
+This call clutters up the method, and returning `nil` is contagious: Any method
 that calls `most_recent` must also check for `nil`.
 The concept of a missing
 answer is likely to come up more than once, as in this example: